huynhtruc0309/huynhtruc0309/README.md

 - 🌱 I’m a Master Student in Erasmus Mundus - Computational Colour and Spectral Imaging

-- 👯 I’m looking to collaborate on my Master Thesis
+- 👯 I’m looking for full time AI positions

 - 📫 How to reach me: huynhtruc0309@gmail.com